Startup PR: How to Get Press Coverage Without a PR Agency

 Step 3: Write your press release

 Follow the standard press release format: headline, dateline, lead paragraph with the five Ws, supporting body, quote, boilerplate, and contact info.
 Keep it under 500 words.
+If you're announcing a new CEO or executive hire, our CEO announcement press release guide has the template and the angle examples that drive coverage.

 Step 4: Craft personalized pitches

 Don't blast your press release to everyone.
 Write a personalized media pitch for each journalist that references their recent work and explains why your story fits their beat.
+Our how to pitch to media playbook breaks the structure down into subject line, hook, angle, and offer.
+For the bigger picture of how PR fits into category visibility, see our brand awareness campaigns guide.

 Step 5: Time it right